Playing Pokémon Go at Church: Has Your Church Been Overrun by Pokémon?

 If you do see more folks around the sanctuary this week, you can thank the global phenomenon known as Pokémon Go for that.
 Pokémon Go is a new mobile game app for phones running Android and iOS that uses something called Augmented Reality (AR) as part of its game play.
 Augmented Reality involves using a cell phone’s camera and GPS signals to capture a live image of the area in front of you.
 Next, the game overlays an interactive virtual world over that image which contains different objectives you can complete.
 Think low-tech virtual reality.

 Many of you may be familiar with Nintendo’s trading card and video game series, Pokémon.
 If you’re not, the goal of the game is to catch as many Pokémon as possible, train them and then battle them against other players’ Pokémon to become the ultimate Pokémon champion.
 Pokémon Go is truly a global touchstone – in fact, the game is so popular, Nintendo’s stock rocketed up 33% shortly after its release.
 Just one week after its launch, it’s now the most popular mobile game in U.S. history.
+Whether you like it or not, it’s fairly likely you’re going to see some folks playing Pokémon Go at church.

 How Pokémon Go Affects Churches